djsiskovits/legacyscript/README.md

 # legacyscript

+made by o_8uzi#7674
-mining simulator script made by o_8uzi
+for mining simulator 1 script hub